Are you headed to the slopes this winter? Then get ready for your trip with our ultimate guide for what to pack for a

 Ski clothing is expensive so I recommend buying neutral coloured items (and not “in-fashion” styles) for the main clothing such as your trousers and jacket, that way you can mix and match those with fun coloured hats, scarves and clothes and change up the look without having to have several pricey pairs of ski trousers.
 This also means you are less likely to get bored of the ski clothes and buy new ones the following year.

 Ski Trousers: Bring two pairs of ski trousers so you can switch up your look each day.
 I suggest getting neutral colours and then use gloves, scarves and your innerwear to add pops of colour!

 Ski Jacket: Buy one ski jacket that can be paired with different coloured trousers and tops.
 I have a white ski jacket and black trousers and can add colour with hats and gloves.

-- Thermals Leggings, Tops and Socks: I buy all my thermals at Uniqlo since they actually look like normal vests and tops so you can take off your sweater and not look like you are in your underwear!
+Base layers, Thermal Leggings and Tops: I buy all my thermals at Uniqlo since they actually look like normal vests and tops so you can take off your sweater and not look like you are in your underwear!
 Uniqlo also has great leggings, jackets and sweaters.
 I also love the Sweaty Betty base layer sets which are super cute.

 Ski Goggles and Sunglasses: My favourite ski goggles are Flight Deck™ Snow Goggles from Oakley.
 Pack a pair of durable sunglasses that you can pop into your ski jacket pocket.